 If you are exploring remote parts of Indonesia, you will realize that locals will only be able to speak in their local native tongue and some Bahasa Indonesia, Indonesia’s official language.
 In case you plan to visit a remote Indonesian village, it is best to learn a few useful and basic phrases in Bahasa.
 Here are a few to get you started:

 Bringing small gifts is a great way to show your appreciation and respect for the locals in the village.
 It’s important to keep in mind that the gifts you bring should be appropriate and culturally sensitive.
 Consider the age and gender of the recipient.
-When choosing gifts, keep in mind the age and gender of the recipient.
 For example, children might appreciate small toys or candy.
-We experienced that hairbands for girls were warm welcomed.
+We experienced that hairbands for girls were warmly welcomed.
 Adults might prefer something more practical or useful.

 Please think about the local culture.
 Take the local culture and customs in consideration when choosing gifts.
 For example, in some areas of Indonesia, it’s customary to bring food or snacks as a gift.
 Also, money is never a good gift!